oneapi-src/oneDAL/CONTRIBUTING.md

 ### CPU Features Dispatching

 oneDAL provides multiarchitecture binaries that contain codes for multiple variants of CPU instruction set architectures.
-When run on a certain hardware type, oneDAL chooses the code path which is most suitable for this particular hardware to acheive better performance.
+When run on a certain hardware type, oneDAL chooses the code path which is most suitable for this particular hardware to achieve better performance.
 Contributors should leverage [CPU Features Dispatching](http://oneapi-src.github.io/oneDAL/contribution/cpu_features.html) mechanism to implement the code of the algorithms that can perform well on various hardware types.

 ### Threading Layer